Cataract surgery

 Photo of a man going shopping

 A is an eye condition where the lens of the eye gradually becomes cloudy – usually as part of the natural aging process.
-The only effective treatment option is surgery.
+The only effective treatment is surgery.
 Cataract surgery involves removing the cloudy lens and replacing it with a new, artificial lens.

 Are there alternatives to surgery?

-Some people try to make up for their vision loss using glasses or contact lenses at first.
+Some people try to make up for their vision loss using eyeglasses or contact lenses at first.
 This can be effective for a while if the cataracts progress slowly and vision is only slightly impaired.
-But some people’s eyesight will already be severely affected or might get worse very quickly.
-There are no effective medications for the treatment of cataracts.
-Surgery is the only treatment that can improve vision in the long term.

 When is it the right time for surgery?